ameistad/haloy/README.md

 ## Build Locally With Deployment Hooks

 > [!NOTE]
-> For most use cases, we recommend using the [Image Builder](#image-builder) feature which provides a simpler, built-in solution for building and deploying images locally.
+> For most use cases, we recommend using the [Image Build Config](#image-build-config) feature which provides a simpler, built-in solution for building and deploying images locally.
 This section covers advanced scenarios where you need custom build processes or deployment workflows.

 If you have complex build requirements or need custom deployment workflows that go beyond what the Image Builder provides, you can use deployment hooks to implement your own build and upload process.

-**When to use deployment hooks instead of Image Builder:**
+**When to use deployment hooks instead of the haloys build-in build feature:**
 - Custom build processes with multiple steps
 - Integration with external build tools or CI systems
 - Complex image transformations or multi-stage processes